-Say you sell electric hand mixers, and you write a product category page for your products.
+Say you sell electric hand mixers and write a product category page for your products.
 Think about what keywords people enter into Google to find your product.
-For example, they might search something like “buy electric hand mixer.”
+For example, they might search for something like “buy electric hand mixer.”

-As I mentioned, your keyword ranking is the spot your page occupies in the list of Google search results.
-In this case, All Recipes ranks above Homes and Gardens, and so on.
+As I mentioned, your SEO keyword ranking is the spot your page occupies in the list of Google search results.
+In this case, Food & Wine ranks above Best Products.

-SEO, or “search engine optimization,” means optimizing your content using the right keywords to improve your page ranking.
+SEO, or search engine optimization, involves optimizing your content using the right keywords to improve your page ranking.
 Let’s check out why this is important.